ErenGurs/ddpm/README.md

 source ./setup.sh
 ```

+## Training
-Then for training by using old single GPU training script:
+Use the original single GPU training script:
 ```
 $ python ddpm.py
 ```

-Or alternatively use the new  <a href="https://huggingface.co/docs/accelerate/">🤗 Accelerate </a> for multi-GPU training.
-If needed, just run the same script `python ddpm_acclerate.py` to fall back to single GPU mode (for debugging etc.).
+Or use new multi-GPU training script using <a href="https://huggingface.co/docs/accelerate/">🤗 Accelerate </a>.
 ```
 accelerate launch ddpm_accelerate.py
 ```
+**Note:** Running the same script `python ddpm_acclerate.py` will fall back to single GPU mode (for debugging etc.)

 <a id="Reconstruction-table"></a>
 <table>
-<caption style="caption-side:bottom"> Table: Noising process for iterations randomly sampled from [0,1000] </caption>
+<caption style="caption-side:bottom"> Table: For batch=12, noising process for random iterations from [0,1000] </caption>
   <tr>
     <td align="center"> Original </td>
     <td align="center"> Noised </td>